 - You’re not digesting protein well.

-If you have low stomach acid, heartburn/GERD, IBS, a gut infection, or small intestine bacterial overgrowth (SIBO), or any other underlying gut problem, you won’t be able to break down protein into amino acids as well for proper absorption.
+If you have low stomach acid, heartburn/GERD, IBS, or any other underlying gut problem, you won’t be able to break down protein into amino acids as well for proper absorption.

 Essential Fatty Acid Deficiency (AA and EPA), Inflammation, and Low Back Pain